11 Jan Winter Tribute | Jan 2017

 So it has minimized its exposure to the wind.
 And, more important, it’s using the natural down feathers that cover its body to provide a layer of insulation.

-Without winter there would be no incentive to build a shelter or discover fire.
+Without winter there would be no incentive to build a shelter or invent ways to stay warm.

-PS: The poem comes from Life Poems, a collection that I published in 2016.
+PS: The poem comes from Life Poems, a collection of my poems.
 Find more info at: Life Poems.